+The number one word that must be addressed for all speakers is the filler word.
 Filler words most often show up as "um" or "uh" but anything can become a filler word depending on how it is used.
 With filler words the first question to ask is, "What should I replace my filler words with?" and the answer is nothing.
 Filler words add nothing to your presentation; they only take away!
 If they only reduce your credibility and add nothing, then we definitely want to eliminate them.
 They should be replaced with silence.

+Now if filler words only take away from the power of the message, and they should be replaced with a pause or silence, the next question is the tough one.
 "How do I do that?"
 Eliminating filler words can be done in two simple steps.
 First, be aware whenever you use a filler word so you can catch yourself.
 Second, practice speaking out loud with no filler words.